Smart Budgeting Tips: How to Plan Money & Manage Finances

 Avoid Impulse Purchases

 Another effective strategy is adopting the 24-hour rule for impulse purchases.
 Before making a non-essential purchase, wait 24 hours and reassess whether it’s truly necessary.
-More often than not, the initial excitement will fade, helping you distinguish between momentary wants and meaningful needs.
-This simple practice can significantly curb unnecessary spending and reinforce mindful financial habits.
+This will make the initial excitement to fade.
+This practice can help in preventing unnecessary spending and encourage mindful financial habits.

 3. Inconsistent Income